Offering safe and supportive individual psychotherapy, both long and short term. I work in person and online.

 – Carl Gustav Jung

-Gestalt Psychotherapy is among the earliest and most enduring of ‘talking therapies’ and is humanistic and existential in approach.
-Thus people are seen as naturally self regulating and oriented toward growth.
-A person cannot be understood as separate or apart from the environment he or she inhabits.
-The philosophical roots of Gestalt psychotherapy are grounded in the phenomenology of Edmund Husserl, the dialogic approach of Martin Buber and the Field Theory of Kurt Lewin.
-More recent theoretical developments challenge the predominantly individualistic paradigm of Fritz Pearls (1893-1970) – the founder of Gestalt Psychotherapy.
-This response develops the relational and co-creational perspectives so central to Gestalt psychotherapy, and informs my practice.
-Perspectives from developmental theory, psychodynamics, mindfulness practice, neuroscience as well as body-oriented approaches to psychotherapy (Bodynamics) also inform how I work.
+My initial training was in Gestalt Psychotherapy, an early ‘talking therapy’ which is humanistic and existential in approach.
+A therapy where people are seen as naturally self regulating, oriented toward growth and where a person cannot be understood as separate or apart from the environment he/she/they inhabit.
+The philosophical roots of Gestalt psychotherapy are grounded in the phenomenology of Edmund Husserl, the Field Theory of Kurt Lewin and importantly, the dialogic approach of Martin Buber.
+The individualistic paradigm of Fritz Pearls (1893-1970) – the founder of Gestalt Psychotherapy – has been challenged over time and the resultant theoretical developments place focus on the relational and co-creational perspectives now central to the practice of psychotherapy.
+These inform my work.
+Perspectives from developmental theory, object relations (Winnicott), psychodynamics, mindfulness practice, neuroscience (Deep Brain Reorienting) as well as body-oriented approaches to psychotherapy (Somatic Experiencing & Bodynamics) also inform my work.

 All real living is meeting.